Spark-gap transmitter: Quenched-spark transmitters

 The inductively-coupled transmitter had a more complicated output waveform than the non-syntonic transmitter, due to the interaction of the two resonant circuits.
 The two magnetically coupled tuned circuits acted as a coupled oscillator, producing beats (see top graphs).
 The oscillating radio frequency energy was passed rapidly back and forth between the primary and secondary resonant circuits as long as the spark continued.
 Each time the energy returned to the primary, some was lost as heat in the spark.
 In addition, unless the coupling was very loose the oscillations caused the transmitter to transmit on two separate frequencies.
 Since the narrow passband of the receiver's resonant circuit could only be tuned to one of these frequencies, the power radiated at the other frequency was wasted.

 This troublesome backflow of energy to the primary circuit could be prevented by extinguishing (quenching) the spark at the right instant, after all the energy from the capacitors was transferred to the antenna circuit.
 Inventors tried various methods to accomplish this, such as air blasts and Elihu Thomson's magnetic blowout.

-In 1906, a new type of spark gap was developed by German physicist Max Wien, called the series or quenched gap.
+In 1906, a new type of spark gap was developed by German engineer Egbert von Lepel and German physicist Max Wien, called the series or quenched gap.
 A quenched gap consisted of a stack of wide cylindrical electrodes separated by thin insulating spacer rings to create many narrow spark gaps in series, of around 0.1–0.3 mm.
 The wide surface area of the electrodes terminated the ionization in the gap quickly by cooling it after the current stopped.
 In the inductively coupled transmitter, the narrow gaps extinguished ("quenched") the spark at the first nodal point (Q) when the primary current momentarily went to zero after all the energy had been transferred to the secondary winding (see lower graph).
 Since without the spark no current could flow in the primary circuit, this effectively uncoupled the secondary from the primary circuit, allowing the secondary resonant circuit and antenna to oscillate completely free of the primary circuit after that (until the next spark).
 This produced output power centered on a single frequency instead of two frequencies.
 It also eliminated most of the energy loss in the spark, producing very lightly damped, long "ringing" waves, with decrements of only 0.08 to 0.25 (a Q of 12-38) and consequently a very "pure", narrow bandwidth radio signal.
 Another advantage was the rapid quenching allowed the time between sparks to be reduced, allowing higher spark rates of around 1000 Hz to be used, which had a musical tone in the receiver which penetrated radio static better.
 The quenched gap transmitter was called the "singing spark" system.

 The German wireless giant Telefunken Co., Marconi's rival, acquired the patent rights and used the quenched spark gap in their transmitters.